-The San Juan Feast or the San Juan Night is a holiday celebrated from 23 to the 24th June .
+The San Juan Feast or the San Juan Night is a holiday celebrated from the 23 to the 24th of June.
 This night is called the Night of the Fire (Noche del Fuego).

-At San Juan night, the Spanish gathered around bonfires on the beach to celebrate the entrance of the summer season.
-This celebration starts at night and ends in the late morning, giving way to the new day and leaving behind the shortest night of the year.
+On San Juan night, the Spanish gathered around bonfires on the beach to celebrate the entrance of the summer season.
+Besides, this celebration starts at night and ends in the late morning, giving way to the new day and leaving behind the shortest night of the year.

 8- Aquadiver Waterworld: